AleksPish/Terraform/README.md

 # Terraform

-Reposifory containing templates for creating resources using terraform
+Repository containing templates for creating resources using terraform